 Cellulosic materials and packaging.
 Morphological structure of cellulose fibers.
 Chemical structure of the cellulose fibers.
 Lignin.
 Hemicelluloses.
 Cellulose.
 Paper and cardboard.
 Raw materials for the production of paper and paperboard.
 Production technologies.
 Additives used in the production of paper and board.
 Special papers.
 Paper properties.
 Corrugated cardboard.
 Stiff cardboard.
 Coated Board.
 Cellulose modeled.
 Cellulose pulp.
 Cellophane.
 Regenerated cellulose.
 Envelopes and paper bags.
 Folding boxes.
 Corrugated cardboard boxes.

 Metals and metal packaging.
 Aluminum.
 Production and characteristics of aluminum alloys.
 Technology of production of manufactured of aluminum.
 Tinplate and other coated steels.
 Production of steel and their characteristics.
 Structure, properties and manufacture of tinplate.
 Structure, properties and production of chrome strip.
 Other coated steels.
 Stainless steels.
 Metal containers.
 Deformable tubes.
 Aerosol containers.
 Kegs (barrels) in stainless steel.
 Drums and barrels.
 Jars and canisters.
 Interior protective coatings.
 Corrosion of metals.

 Luciano Piergiovanni, Sara Limbo "Food packaging.
 Materiali, tecnologie e qualità degli alimenti".
 Springer-Verlag Italia, 2010.

 G. L. Robertson “Food Packaging ans Shelf life: A practical Guide”.
 CRC Press / Taylor & Francis Group, 2009.

-(iii) educational visits (in case of Companies availability).
+Lectures with the aid of Power Point.
+Educational visits (in case of Companies availability).